 Calling on government to urgently review our legal framework to ensure safety and justice for all who call South Africa home.

-That at the core, these two dual issues are a violation of, & an assault on the our most basic human rights to safety, dignity & life itself.

 We further specifically commit ourselves as the SA YMCA to :

-Urgently strengthen our work & programs related to transformative masculinity, the empowerment of women & the fighting of all & any abuse against women, children & any minority or vulnerable groups.
+Urgently strengthen our work and programs related to transformative masculinity, the empowerment of women and the fighting of all and any abuse against women, children and any minority or vulnerable groups.